Recipe: Detox Vegetable Soup [Simple and Easy]

 This recipe can also be made in the crockpot.
 Toss everything into the pot and cook on high 3-4 hours or low 6-8 hours.

-If you’re using meat in your soup, saute it in a pan before adding into the pot.
+If you’re using meat in your soup, saute it in a pan before adding into the pot or slow cooker.

 - 1 tablespoon olive oil